ClaytonSeabaughGH/Data-Analytics-Capstone-Project/README.md

 - Internship experience
 - Final starting salary and number of job offers

-> 📁 *Note: For privacy reasons, the dataset used in this project may be anonymized or synthetically generated.*
+>  *Note: For privacy reasons, the dataset used in this project may be anonymized or synthetically generated.*

 ---

+## Key Visualizations & Diagrams
+1. Exploratory Data Analysis (EDA)
+![ExampleDistribution]

+![StartingSalaryDistribution]

+![CorrelationHeatmap]

+![CountFieldStudy]

+---

-## 🚀 Results Summary
+## Results Summary

 - **Random Forest Regressors** were effective in modeling both salary and job offer predictions.
 - Key features impacting success included: